0xEF2003/thread-sync-volatile/report.md

 ## What does volatile do?
-It ensures that the value of a *field* marked `volatile` is always read from and written to the *main memory* (not from the thread cache).
+It ensures that the value of a *field* marked `volatile` is always read from and written to the *main memory* (not from and to the thread cache).
 It can still be read and written to asynchronously by any thread.

 ## What does synchronized do?